 For more information on the Tremenheere Sculpture Gardens together with opening times visit www.tremenheere.co.uk.

 I stayed at Chapel House Hotel – read my full review and find out more about this charming Cornish boutique hotel.

 For details on Mount Haven hotel www.mounthaven.co.uk

-For tourist information on Penzance visit www.purelypenzance.co.uk.
+For tourist information and more about what to do in Penzance visit www.purelypenzance.co.uk.

 You can travel to Penzance by road or rail.
 There’s a recently refurbished Cornish Night Riviera service which leaves Paddington Station at around midnight and arrives in Penzance first thing in the morning.

 Thinking of visiting yourself?
 Why not pin this post for later